dnch/dotfiles/README.md

 :sparkle:   | DOTFILES_STALE   | New commits on GitHub

 It does this through the magic of _Universal Variables._ :sparkles: Seriously, learn [Fish](https://fishshell.com/).
 It's awesome.

+# rbenv

+Nothing special here, just a helper that puts the current version in my right prompt.